wp-plugins/gravity-forms-data-persistence-add-on-reloaded/readme.txt

 == Changelog ==

+= 3.2.0 =
+1. Added ajax save on 10 second timer.
+Will add custom timer in future.
+Sponsored by Letterquick.com
+2. Add a "No Persist" setting for form feilds.
+Found under the "Advanced" tab for each fields settings.
+Sponsored by Letterquick.com
+3. Changed variable names for uniformity.
+Still calling old variables for upgrade compatiblity.

 = 3.1.1 =
-1. Added persistent data call has been added to the first page only.
+1. Persistent data call has been added to the first page only.

 = 3.1 =
 1. Updated hook for javascript to work where form settings were moved to.